 PEP (Post-Exposure Prophylaxis) is a 28-day course of emergency HIV medication.
-It is free in Ireland and must be started within 72 hours of a high-risk exposure (like a condom breaking).
-The sooner you take it, the more effective it is.
+It must be started within 72 hours of a high-risk exposure (e.g., a condom break with a partner of unknown status), but the sooner you start it, the more effective it is.
+In Ireland, it is provided free of charge.

 🚨 Where to Go Right Now

-Your route depends entirely on the time of day and what is open.
+Do not wait for a convenient appointment.
+Your route depends entirely on the time of day.

 | Time / Day | Where to Go | What to Expect |